 Beanoland opens, bringing to life the mayhem and mischief of Dennis the Menace and his friends.
 Rides include Billy’s Wizzer (now Monkey Swinger) & Roger the Dodgers Dodgems (now Tuk Tuk Turmoil).

-Berry Bouncers (Jungle Bouncers) and Bash Street Bus (Jungle Bus) are introduced.
+Berry Bouncers (now Treetop Hoppers) and Bash Street Bus (now Jungle Bus) are introduced.
 Mr Toadie’s Crazy Cars is also a popular addition.
 There are major developments to the Gorilla and big cat enclosures with the Trail of the Kings opening.

 The Vampire ride is relaunched, and Tomb Blaster, an interactive laser ride mission, is introduced.
 In Beanoland, Dennis’ Mad House (now Temple of Mayhem) opened, and there are major developments to the monkey and otter enclosures.